repobee/repobee/docs/contributing.rst

 Contributing to Docs
 ====================
-To be able to build the documentation, you must install the dependencies liste in ``requirements/docs.txt``, in addition to installing the package itself.
+To be able to build the documentation, you must install the dependencies listed in ``requirements/docs.txt``, in addition to installing the package itself.
 In your virtual environment, run the following from the root of the repository: